Multi-Year Forecasts of Colorado River Water Supply

 Perspective

-Figure 1: Forecasts of Ocean-Induced Colorado River Water Supply.
-The blue and red lines represent the observed water supply provided by the Bureau of Reclamation and the forecasts based on ocean precursors, respectively.
-The thin and thick lines correspond to annual and three-year averages based on the water year.
-The forecast is derived by averaging three forecasted water supply products based on three ocean datasets (see Figure 2 below).
+Figure 1 Multi-Year Forecasts of Colorado River Water Supply.
+The blue and red lines represent the observed and forecasted water supply at Lees Ferry, Arizona, respectively.
+Observations are provided by the Bureau of Reclamation, and forecasts are based on ocean precursors.
+Thin lines indicate annual values, while thick lines show three-year averages, both based on the water year.

 References